 Known as the world's strongest coffee, Death Wish is an intensely dark (and highly caffeinated) blend beloved by many.
 But the reason it's a best seller has more to do with taste than caffeine.
 The coffee is shockingly smooth and flavorful, filled with notes of dark chocolate and cherry.

 Death Wish Coffee Company then added a second dark roast to its arsenal: Valhalla Java, an option that's slightly cheaper and less caffeinated but just as tasty.
 Both blends are available in whole bean, ground, and K-Cup varieties.
 The company's skull-and-bones insignia also makes for killer merchandise, from coffee mugs to t-shirts.

 Founded: 2012 | Headquarters: Saratoga Springs, New York | Coffee Shops: No | Fair Trade: Yes | Subscription: Yes

 Best Budget: Seattle's Best Coffee

 Budget coffee isn't hard to find.
 Plenty of dependable low-priced brands line the grocery store aisles.
-But Seattle's Best strikes the perfect balance of cost and flavor.
-The company is a little more expensive than names like Folgers and Maxwell House—partially because these brands sell bulk-sized canisters—but customers generally find Seattle's Best to be tastier.
-While prices vary, expect a 12-ounce bag of Seattle's Best to go for about $5.
+But Seattle's Best strikes a balance between cost and flavor.
+The company is a little more expensive than names like Folgers and Maxwell House, partially because these brands sell bulk-sized canisters, but customers generally find Seattle's Best to be tastier.

-The company makes 10 different ground coffee blends and six different K-Cups for Keurig coffee makers—no whole bean options, unfortunately—all of which are easy to find both in-store and online.
+The company makes 10 different ground coffee blends and six different K-Cups for Keurig coffee makers, all of which are easy to find both in-store and online.
 One of the most popular options

 Best for Espresso: Lavazza